Tomassmits/doit-im-exporter/README.md

 # doit-im-exporter
 Exporter for Doit.im

 Sick of the bad quality of the [Doit.im](https://doit.im) service?
-Then use this script to export.
+Then use this script to move *your* data to safety.

 # How to use